inura-perera/hackerrank-linux-shell-solutions/README.md

 The repository is organized by challenge titles, with each challenge having its own directory.
 Each directory contains a solution file detailing the steps and commands used to solve that particular challenge.

+## Getting Started

+To get started with the HackerRank Linux Shell challenges, follow these steps:

+1. **Create a HackerRank account**:
+   Sign up or log in to your HackerRank account at [HackerRank](https://www.hackerrank.com).

+2. **Navigate to the Linux Shell challenges**:
+   Go to the [Linux Shell domain](https://www.hackerrank.com/domains/shell) on HackerRank.

+3. **Solve challenges**:
+   Use the solutions provided in this repository as a reference to solve the challenges.